thephpleague/period/docs/5.0/upgrading.md

 ## Changes in Charts LabelGenerator

-the `LatinLetter` label generator no longer fall back to using the `0` value.
+The `LatinLetter` label generator no longer fall back to using the `0` value.
 Only ASCII letters will be used.

 ```diff
 - var_export(iterator_to_array((new LatinLetter(''))->generate(1), false)); // [0 => '0']
 + var_export(iterator_to_array((new LatinLetter(''))->generate(1), false)); // [0 => 'A']
 ```

+The `RomanNumber` label generator no longer allows changes.
+You need to create a new `RomanNumber` object instead.